hyper07/VisitPlanApp/README.md

 - PHP;

 ## Features
-- Create visit plan schedule for customers in territory;
+- Create visit plan schedule for customers in territory
-- Get customers list with previous order history from SAP;
+- Get customers list with previous order history from SAP
-- If order has been created, Status will be changed to not be editable.;
+- If order has been created, Status will be changed to not be editable.